koshchii/mantid/docs/source/release/v6.3.0/muon.rst

 -----------------
 New Features
 ############
+- Added a :ref:`Magentic Order Parameter<func-MagneticOrderParameter>` function to MuonModelling\Magentism Fit Functions.
 - Added a :ref:`Muonium-style Decoupling Curve <func-MuoniumDecouplingCurve>` function to MuonModelling Fit Functions.
 - Added a :ref:`Power Law <func-PowerLaw>` function to MuonModelling Fit Functions.

 Improvements
 ############
+- created a new category, 'Magnetism', in the MuonModelling Fit Functions list.
 - :ref:`Gaussian <func-Gaussian>`, :ref:`Lorentzian <func-Lorentzian>` and :ref:`Polynomial fitting <func-Polynomial>` functions can now also be found under MuonModelling in the Fitting Functions Tree.

 :ref:`Release 6.3.0 <v6.3.0>`